diu100kar/EnergyMeter/README.md

 ## Working
 Connect the hardware as specified.
-Upload the only code in this repository, and voila!
+Upload the only code in this repository onto your arduino, and voila!
 Start measuring power consumed by whatever device you want.
 ***